thbc/Python-Project-Launch-Helper-WIN/README.md

 ## Change from VSCode to VSCodium
-In the line "Start-Process code -ArgumentList "." -Wait" change "Start-Process code" to "Start-Process codium.
+In the line `Start-Process code -ArgumentList "." -Wait` change `Start-Process code` to `Start-Process codium`.
 Now it should open the project in your VSCodium installation.